Find out how we issue Penalty Notices for non-attendance at school.

-Regular and punctual attendance at school is both a legal requirement and essential for pupils to maximise their educational opportunities.
+Regular and punctual attendance at school is both the law and essential for pupils to maximise their educational opportunities.

-The Education Welfare Service (EWS) will receive requests to issue Penalty Notices from schools, the police and neighbouring LAs.
+The Education Welfare Service will receive requests to issue Penalty Notices from schools, the police and neighbouring Local Authorities.
 These requests will be considered provided that:

-- all relevant and evidential information is supplied
+- all relevant information and evidence is supplied

 - the circumstances of the pupil’s absence meets the requirements of this protocol